Hexworks/hexworks-site/_tutorials/2019-02-13-how-to-make-a-roguelike-the-player.md

 ## Conclusion

 **Well done!** Now we have a Player and we've also laid the groundwork to add even more things to our game easily.
-In the follow up article we'll add player movement and also some player actions, like digging into our game!
+In the follow up articles we'll add player movement and also some player actions, like digging into our game!

 Until then go forth and *kode on*!